TestBash Philadelphia 2017

 So what is this all about?

 Last year we got some feedback that attendees would have liked some more hands-on activities.
-So I'm been pondering that ever since.
-After lengthy discussions with our EducationBoss, we came up with the concept of an education circus.
+So I've been pondering how we could do this ever since.
+After lengthy discussions with our EducationBoss, we came up with the idea of running an education circus (sometimes referred to as 'The Carousel Technique').

-This circus will take the form of ten to fifteen different activities, mini workshops if you like, each no longer than ten to thirty mins each.
-Attendees will then get to rotate around the activities attending the ones that interest them the most.
-All these activities will be running in parallel and will run repeatedly throughout the time.
+In the TestBash Circus we will run 10 to 15 different activity stations, 'mini workshops' if you will, each no longer than 10 to 30 minutes long.
+After 30 minutes, attendees will then get the opportunity to move on to another activity, attending the ones that are of most interest to them.
+All these activities will be running in parallel and will run repeatedly throughout the circus.

-- Oppotunity to work with and learn from other attendees
+- Opportunity to work with and learn from the speakers and other attendees

 Richard BradshawRichard Bradshaw is an experienced tester, consultant and generally a friendly guy.
 He shares his passion for testing through consulting, training and giving presentation on a variety of topics related to testing.
 He is a fan of automation that supports testing.
 With over 10 years testing experience, he has a lot of insights into the world of testing and software development.
 Richard is a very active member of the testing community, and is currently the FriendlyBoss at The Ministry of Testing.
 Richard blogs at thefriendlytester.co.uk and tweets as @FriendlyTester.
 He is also the creator of the YouTube channel, Whiteboard Testing.